 Using authority is one of the most ways to rise above the fold and get more eyes on your content.
-But what is the best approach?
+But what do you think the best approach is?

 Most decision-makers and companies investing in content know that you have to distinguish yourself if you aim to become successful.
 Millions of people compete for visibility, and although online is a prominent place with billions of potential content consumers, you'll still have your work cut out for you if you want to stand out.